-- Wages and other personnel expenses (e.g. 640000). - Inventory variances (e.g. 611180).

-- Fines, commissions and fees (e.g. 621900). - 628100 Water it is calculated outside Quantis because primary data is available. - 628300 Electricity it is included in Scope 2 calculations because primary data is available. - Fuel categories (e.g. 602600) it is included in Scope 1 calculations because primary data is available. - Historical accounts that are not in use anymore.
+- Wages and other personnel expenses. - Inventory variances. - Fines, commissions and fees. - Water it is calculated outside Quantis because primary data is available. - Electricity it is included in Scope 2 calculations because primary data is available. - Fuel categories it is included in Scope 1 calculations because primary data is available. - Historical accounts that are not in use anymore.